garseed/king_county_housing_analysis/README.md

 #### Running the Model: How much house can you get for your money?

 <br>Now that the independent variable is more normal, it's time to rerun the model.
 <br>This looks better.
-What the model is saying is that we can explain 31% of the variance in the model, and that for every 1% increase in price, there is a 12.35 increase in square footage.
+What the model is saying is that we can explain 31% of the target variance in the model, and that for every 1 unit increase of square footage, the price of the home will increase by 0.04%.

 #### Testing Linearity
 <br> After running a rainbow test to determine if the model violates the linearity assumption, it's determined that the model violates the linearity assumption.